Erudika/paraio.org/src/monolite/partials/033-restauth.md

 Tokens can also be revoked by calling `paraClient.revokeAllTokens()` but this only works for authenticated users.
 The Para client takes care of refreshing the JWT tokens every hour and by default all tokens are valid for a week.

-**Important:** In a production environment, access to the root app is disabled for API clients for security reasons.
-Setting the configuration property `para.clients_can_access_root_app` to `true` would allow clients with access tokens to make API calls to the root app.
-This is useful if you only have one app on the server.
-This doesn't affect clients that use an `accessKey` and a `secretKey`, only those that use access tokens.

 ### Creating "super" tokens

 Since v1.18.3 we've added the support for "super" JSON web tokens.
-These are just like normal tokens for users, but instead of authenticating users we can authenticate apps witht them.
+These are just like normal tokens for users, but instead of authenticating users we can authenticate apps with them.
+The give clients full access to the API, bypassing permissions.
 You don't need to connect to a social identity provider like Facebook or Twitter - you simply generate the tokens on the client-side.
 Your code will need both the access key and secret key for this purpose.

 For example, lets assume we have some JavaScript app running in the browser and we need admin access to our Para app.
 We could use the [JavaScript client for Para](https://github.com/Erudika/para-client-js) but putting the secret key